JohnsonClayton/DS-Tools/README.md

 ```
 $ java weka.Run weka.classifiers.lazy.IB1 -t $datafile$noise.arff -s $rand 2>/dev/null | grep -E "Correctly Classified Instances|IB1 Classifier" >> $outfile
 ```
 This line is in two loops, the inner-most over the seeds and the outer-most over the noise levels.
-I could just as easily add the extra layer of dynamically calling all three classifiers, however I figured this was fancy enough.
+I could just as easily add the extra layer to dynamically call all three classifiers, however I figured this was fancy enough.
 *I recommend caution using this script* because I created it with the intention of executing it and walking away.
 If you run the script and know you need to stop it at some point, do not kick it off in the background.
 This will force you to either wait for all 600 `java` processes to terminate or chase them all down. *Just be advised* that if you mess something up on your machine, I warned you.

 ### Parsing Classifier Data